brice-v/blue/README.md

 ## Notes

-- bundler still not working perfectly
-    - probably wont work with ui unless its setup
+- bundler will only work with ui deps installed (on linux/mac)
-    - needs the file to be built in the same dir as this project
+    - does not work cross-platform yet for building (gh actions handles it)

 ### Features